Carol Phillips

 For I do not want to be crowded into a box, laid shallow in permafrost with all the others.
 I long to die in snow.
 I am happy thinking of this.
 Thinking of my body washed in its melt water and my hair braided and my jade knife placed in my hands.
 I long to be covered in caribou hide and taken inland and laid on luminous land, as my mother was, and her mother before her.
 I can feel even now the rocks that will protect me from the bear and wolverine.
 I can feel the cold embrace of the snow turning to ice.
 A child, a great granddaughter or niece, will be named after me and they will watch me dance in the winter night.
 And when they hunt the caribou, they will think of me.

-This piece was originally published in the 2017 anthology created for the Ekphrastic poetry event, Vision and Voice, sponsored by Mariah Wheeler.
+This piece was originally published in the 2017 anthology Vision and Voice, from an Ekphrastic poetry event sponsored by Mariah Wheeler.

 Carol Phillips’ essay, “Waiting In Time,” appears in the Main Street Rag Publishing Company’s anthology About Time.
 Her short story “Driving Lessons” won Second Place in the Carolina Women’s 2020 Writing Contest.
 Carol has written columns about mild traumatic head injuries and invisible disabilities for the Chapel Hill News, part of the News and Observer group.
 In addition, her short stories and haiku have appeared in small journals.
 She has been a member of the NC Writers’ Network since 2006, and served as a Regional Rep for four years.